General (DC Comics): Rebirth

 Ulysses returns to continuity after Flashpoint event during the Detective Comics storyline "Rise of the Batmen", a part of DC's Rebirth relaunch.
 This version of the character is a teenage genius who works for a military organization known as The Colony, which models itself after Batman and his methods.
 Ulysses' job within the Colony is to reverse engineer Batman's equipment, as well as observe the Bat-Family.
 This version of the character is shown to be cheerful yet sociopathic, gleefully offering to show Batman footage of the more gruesome missions that the Colony has undertaken.

 Skills and resources

 Military strategy and deception

 The General is a military and strategic genius.
 He has vast knowledge of military history, and his careful planning are what earned him the respect of his henchmen.
 Sometimes he fools adults into false senses of security in order to attack them and also tricks adults into letting him control armies.

 Armed and unarmed combat

 Growing up, he gains a muscular build and a lesser degree of martial arts knowledge, not nearly enough to best seasoned fighters like Robin, but quite formidable nevertheless.

-He retains his penchant for historical weapons, and in his brief stint as the Red Robin he's shown using a Mauser as his sidearm of preference.
+He retains his penchant for historical weapons, and in his brief stint as the Red Robin he is shown using a Mauser as his sidearm of preference.